microsoft/security-devops-action/README.md

 ## Basic

-Run Guardian with the default policy and recommended tools that are applicable.
+Run Guardian with the default policy and recommended tools.

 ```yaml
 steps: